Have you ever had a dream? Maybe to sky dive or see the Eiffel Tower? My dream, since I have seen pictures of Greece, was to go to Santorini.

-Later that night we went to the capital, Fira and then to the infamous town, Oia.
+Later that night we went to the capital, Fira, and then to the famous sunset town, Oia.
 Every thing, every view, every where you looked you were encircled by beauty.
 No matter which direction you turned in, your mind was completely shattered by the amount of gorgeous things surrounding you.

 We walked around Fira for a little bit, shopping and just watching the sun slowly go down.
 We then we went to Oia to watch the sunset.

-The sky just enthralls you.
-Turning colors I never thought the sky could be.
+The sky just captivates you.
+It turns colors I never thought the sky could be.
 It almost look like it was on fire, but in the most beautiful way.

 We waited around two hours for the sunset and in a matter of 5 minutes it was gone.
-I have to day it was one of the best “waiting” moments of my life.
+I have to say it was one of the best “waiting” moments of my life.

 I don’t think I will ever witness anything more beautiful in my life and I feel so grateful I can say I have seen the world’s most famous sunset AND sunrise.